pwrdrvr/microapps-core/packages/microapps-cdk/API.md

-To get the AROA with the AWS CLI: aws iam get-role --role-name ROLE-NAME aws iam get-user -–user-name USER-NAME
+To get the AROA with the AWS CLI: aws iam get-role --role-name ROLE-NAME aws iam get-user --user-name USER-NAME

 > s3StrictBucketPolicy